Travel & conservation company, since 1991

 The ideal is a mosaic landscape of fynbos at differing cycles of fire age

-But we humans are the crucial species.
+But we humans are a crucial species.
 The fynbos has survived for more than 3 million years.
 Lightning would have been the key factor in starting fires back then, and humans have been starting fires here for at least 200,000 years.
 You can say we are part of the system.
-But fire that occurs too frequently, or in the wrong season, means that plants do not have time to seed or the seeds are wasted, resulting in the elimination of species including plants, birds, insects, reptiles and mammals.
+But a fire that occurs too frequently or in the wrong season means that plants do not have time to seed or the seeds are wasted, eliminating species, including plants, birds, insects, reptiles and mammals.
 It’s a heady responsibility for our species.

-I often speed over Silvermine on my way to somewhere else, ignorant of the incredible ecosystem on either side of the road.
-But I’m going to spend more time here, and I look forward to seeing new life take hold.
-One of the most rewarding sights on Silvermine was seeing a different aspect of life in the ashes: two young boys clearing up the broken bottles that were once hidden by the undergrowth, now revealed by the flames.africa-geographic-logo
+I often speed over Silvermine on my way somewhere else, ignorant of the incredible ecosystem on either side of the road.
+But I will spend more time here, and I look forward to seeing new life take hold.
+One of the most rewarding sights on Silvermine was seeing a different aspect of life in the ashes: two young boys clearing up the broken bottles that were once hidden by the undergrowth, now revealed by the flames.

 Dedicated to all the firefighters and volunteers who worked tirelessly to contain the blaze, and to the memories of helicopter pilot Willem “Bees” Marais and firefighter Nazeem Davies who died in service to the Cape of Good Hope.